ArctosDB/documentation-wiki/_documentation/media.markdown

 Arctos provides a stable URI for Media (and other objects), and the capacity to create long-term stable targets via DOI (which are themselves discoverability aids).
-Therebym, in addition to linking out to relevant data, Arctos encourages links in.
-Many users discover Arctos by following links from NCBI, Google, content aggregators (such as iDigBio), scientific publications, and researcher’s home pages.
+Thereby, in addition to linking out to relevant data, Arctos encourages links in.
+Many users discover Arctos by following links from NCBI, Google, content aggregators (such as iDigBio), scientific publications, and researchers' home pages.

 ### Keywords